alphagov/cyber-security-ggroup-data-to-splunk/README.md

 # cyber-security-ggroup-data-to-splunk
-This repo holds the infrastrcutre for a Lambda which exports Google groups metadata to Splunk.
+This repo holds the infrastructure for a Lambda which exports Google groups metadata to Splunk.

-TODO:which index will the data come through?
+## How to Find the Data
+The Lambda sends the Google groups data to splunk, find it with the following search term:
+`index="cyber_services_prod" sourcetype="aws:lambda:send_ggroup_data_to_splunk"`

 ## Prerequisites

 Before working on this repo for the first time, you will need to run pipenv and create an environment for this repo: